Spectral-Aligned Pruning for Universal Error-Correcting Code Transformers: Experiments

 We evaluate SAP on various BCH, LDPC, and polar codes by comparing the following decoder configurations: (i) an unpruned retraining baseline, in which the pretrained FECCT is fully fine-tuned for the same number of epochs as the recovery stage; (ii) a dedicated pruned model followed by LoRA recovery; (iii) a SAP model followed by full fine-tuning; and (iv) a SAP model followed by LoRA-based recovery.
 Unless otherwise stated, all pruned models use the same pruning ratio and recovery budget.
 Accordingly, our evaluation considers two factors: pruning strategy (dedicated vs.\ SAP-selected) and recovery method (full fine-tuning vs.\ LoRA).

-Table~\ref{tab:decoding_performance} compares the decoding performance of dedicated and SAP masks across BCH, LDPC, and polar codes at $E_b/N_0\in\{4,5,6\}$\,\si{\decibel}.
-Performance is reported in terms of $-\ln(\mathrm{BER})$ as in~\cite{Choukroun2022error,Choukroun2024foundation}, together with the performance gap $\Delta$.
-Across all code families and SNRs, the performance gap $\Delta$ remains close to zero, with the vast majority of entries satisfying $\Delta \ge -0.15$.
-Positive values of $\Delta$ indicate cases where the SAP-selected pruning mask slightly outperforms the dedicated pruning mask.
-This indicates that SAP-selected shared pruning masks achieve decoding performance comparable to code-specific dedicated pruning masks, despite avoiding per-target pruning mask derivation.
-This behavior is observed across different block lengths and rates within each code family in our evaluation.
-For completeness, the corresponding results for the original (unpruned) FECCT with full fine-tuning are reported in Appendix~\ref{app:full_finetune_results}.
+Table~\ref{tab:decoding_performance} compares dedicated and SAP masks across BCH, LDPC, and polar codes at \(E_b/N_0\in\{4,5,6\}\,\si{\decibel}\).
+We report \(-\ln(\mathrm{BER})\) and the gap \(\Delta=\text{SAP}-\text{Dedicated}\).
+Across code families, SNRs, and both seen and unseen targets, \(\Delta\) remains close to zero, with most entries satisfying \(\Delta\ge -0.15\).
+These results show that SAP-selected shared pruning masks achieve decoding performance comparable to code-specific dedicated pruning masks across different block lengths and rates, while avoiding per-target pruning mask derivation.
+For completeness, unpruned FECCT full fine-tuning results are reported in Appendix~\ref{app:full_finetune_results}.

 Figure~\ref{fig:ber_comparison} compares BER curves for the evaluated decoder variants.
 For BCH $(63,45)$, LDPC $(121,70)$, and polar $(128,64)$, the dedicated and SAP curves closely track the unpruned retraining baseline, indicating that structured pruning preserves the decoding performance.
 Moreover, the SAP (LoRA) curve closely matches that of SAP (full fine-tuning), suggesting that code-specific recovery can be effectively achieved via parameter-efficient adaptation on top of the shared pruned backbone.
 Additional details on the LoRA hyperparameters are provided in Appendix~\ref{app:ablation_lora}.
 Taken together, these results show that spectrum-guided pruning mask reuse enables structured pruning for FECCT decoders without material accuracy loss: SAP matches dedicated per-code pruning after recovery, and the recovered pruned models closely track the unpruned retraining baseline under the same training schedule.
 We also observe the same qualitative trends under other pruning ratios (see Appendix~\ref{app:pruning_ratio}).
 We further report complementary evaluations on frame error rate (FER), also referred to as block error rate (BLER) (see Appendix~\ref{app:fer_ablation}).